 Planning a trip to Jeju Island and not sure what food to put in your belly or which restaurants to check out?
 Well, nor was I until I created this detailed list of some of the places we visited in Jeju back in April.

 Something went wrong.
 Please refresh the page and/or try again.

 Welcome to Korean Picnic!
 A blog about life in South Korea, Design, Art and Picnics.
-Life should be more like a Korean Picnic: relaxed yet sweaty with loud cicada sounds ringing in the background and a tummy full of beer and fried chicken.
 Enjoy my word blergs and don’t forget to internet stalk me on all the platforms.

 Subscribe to My Blog

 Get new content delivered directly to your inbox.